 Rising cost of housing hurting those aging out of foster care

-Founding CEO of Place of Hope Charles Bender said there is a plight of people that are falling through the cracks of the system.
-He said young adults in the foster system who haven’t found their forever home turn 18 and have no one and no where to go.
+Charles Bender, founding CEO of Place of Hope, said there is a plight of people who are falling through the cracks of the system.
+He said young adults in the foster system who haven't found their forever home turn 18 and have no one and no where to go.

-“We expect them all of a sudden to be stable and ready to go at 18, when your average family in America doesn’t do that with their own children,” Bender said.
-“They don’t just say okay bye at 18.
-We as a community need to do better.”
+"We expect them all of a sudden to be stable and ready to go at 18, when your average family in America doesn't do that with their own children," Bender said.
+"They don't just say, 'OK, bye' at 18.
+We as a community need to do better."

 According to Bender, at least 100 young adults are put in this situation ever year and he said that number is only growing.

-“We’ve had kids that have been in 40 foster homes before they’ve been placed with us.
-That’s not an exaggeration," said Bender.
-"It happens all the time and so can we expect us as a society for these young people to be successful, be able to focus on their education, and all these other things and healthy development as a whole, when they’re bouncing all over the place.”
+"We've had kids that have been in 40 foster homes before they've been placed with us.
+That's not an exaggeration," Bender said.
+"It happens all the time, and so can we expect us as a society for these young people to be successful, be able to focus on their education, and all these other things and healthy development as a whole, when they're bouncing all over the place."

-Bender says they are doing everything they can to keep homelessness out of the question.
-They are planing to expand their locations in Boca Raton and their new location in Stuart, but he says their locations in Palm Beach County are maxed out.
+Bender said they are doing everything they can to keep homelessness out of the question.
+They are planing to expand their locations in Boca Raton and their new location in Stuart, but he said their locations in Palm Beach County are maxed out.

 Place of Hope is seeking donations to build more units.
 To donate, click here.